cseanburns/journal-issues/manuscript.md

 Science depends on a communication system.
 The internet and the web provide the infrastructure and tools to support that communicative system.
-Yet despite that they have played a developing role as a communicative system in the last thirty years, they have not truly changed how peer-reviewed publishing works.
+Yet despite that they have played a major role as a communicative system in the last thirty years, they have not truly changed how peer-reviewed publishing works.